 Where a child has long-term medical needs, a care plan must be written with the assistance of the school nurse and in the presence of the parent/guardian of the named child.
 This may also result in an individual risk assessment also being required.
 The care plan must be followed and reviewed at least annually.
 It is the parent's responsibility to inform the school of any changes to the child's condition that may require the details of the care plan to be altered.
 The Headteacher must ensure that named staff are trained to administer or give the level of care required by the details of the care plan.
-As a school, we will request meetings with parents and recognised medical practitioners regularly to ensure we have sufficient information about the child with long term medical needs and to ensure we have the correct level of training.
+As a school, we try to ensure that we have sufficient information about the medical condition of any child with long term medical needs and will request meetings with parents and recognised medical practitioners regularly to provide the correct level of training.
 Training should be specific to the individual child concerned.
 There will also be regular/annual training for all staff on more generalised needs E.g. asthma awareness and epi-pen training, diabetes and epilepsy.

-Process for the Administration of Medicines during residential visits - all medical needs
+Process for the Administration of Medicines during residential visits- all medical needs